PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-sys-botbase.md

 There is no general solution to this.
 For some programs, you may be able to work-around this by having both Switches go online.
 But this is not possible for programs that require resetting the game.

 Using ethernet instead of wireless does not solve this problem as local communication mode will kill this as well.

-### usb-botbase

-usb-botbase is (generally) not an option because it requires the same USB port that is needed for the HDMI output.